travis-ci/docs-travis-ci-com/source/content/docs/worker/maintenance.md

 ### Setting up a new worker box

-Currently needs to be done manually. _Automate this if you'd like to help!_
+Currently needs to be done manually. <span class="help">Automate this if you'd like to help!<span>

 The box should have a user `travis` and the following things installed.